 As a result of his forced retirement, Straight had to take a day job as a water sampler with the Metropolitan Sanitary District of Chicago.
 It was in this position in September 1940 at age 49 that he was struck and killed by a passing car while at a manhole, leaving Clara as a widow.
 The legacy he left behind was multi-faceted, having been a success as a piano roll artist, accompanist, composer, bandleader and recording artist, and importantly as an innovator in the novelty piano style.
 He has also been credited with being a leading force, along with Confrey, in the transition from ragtime to hot piano jazz.

-Some of the recently uncovered information was put forward by Mike Meddings on his extraordinary site, www.doctorjazz.co.uk.
+Some of the recently uncovered information was put forward by the late Mike Meddings on his extraordinary site, www.doctorjazz.co.uk.
 Thanks also to Bryan Wright of Rivermont Records who helped in the discovery of Straight's earlier QRS rolls, and refinement of his mid-teens time line.
 The bulk of this biography comes from some original research, public and government records, periodicals, newspapers and established biographical information.